Ralph T. Browning: Personal life and retirement

 While in captivity, his wife, Ann, delivered their son, Scott.

 Shortly after retirement from the USAF, in 1993, R. Thomas Browning became the first CEO of Greater Phoenix Leadership, Inc., a business organization supporting community improvement efforts in the areas of transportation, education and economic development.
 He led GPL until 2007.

-He also served on the boards of Neighborhood Partners Inc., Arizona Partnership for Higher Education and Business, Fighter Country Partnership, Science Foundation Arizona, Embry–Riddle Aeronautical University, Arizona State University's "Technopolis" program (a program to increase life-sciences- and technology-based entrepreneurial activity), and the VA Veteran's Medical Leadership Council.
+Browning also served on the boards of Neighborhood Partners Inc., Arizona Partnership for Higher Education and Business, Fighter Country Partnership, Science Foundation Arizona, Embry–Riddle Aeronautical University, Arizona State University's "Technopolis" program (a program to increase life-sciences- and technology-based entrepreneurial activity), and the VA Veteran's Medical Leadership Council.

 Browning was a past chair of Big Brothers Big Sisters of Central Arizona, and past director of Valley of the Sun United Way.
 He was a member of the Arizona Governor's Military Affairs Commission, and Council on Workforce Policy.
 He was a member of the Aerospace Foundation, Air Force Association, Order of Daedalians, Valley Leadership, and Arizona Town Hall.

 Browning was decorated with the Order of the Rising Sun by the Emperor of Japan, and received the Congressional Medal Of Honor Society's Distinguished Citizen Award in 2005.

 In his free time, Browning enjoyed spending time with his wife and three sons, playing golf and woodworking.
 He died early Saturday, 7 July 2018, at the age of 76 at his home in Scottsdale, Arizona.
 He was survived by his wife of 35 years, Julie, his 3 sons, Scott, Aaron, and Brad, as well as four grandchildren.
 A memorial service with a military fly over was held at Messinger Indian School Mortuary on Saturday, July 28 at 11:00am.
 He was laid to rest, with full military honors and military fly over, at Arlington National Cemetery on September 27, 2019.